cdalas2/AcademicWebsite/content/research/self-assembly-of-emerin-nanodomains/self-assembly-of-emerin-nanodomains.md

 {{< /typography >}}
 <br>
 {{< typography font="Roboto Serif" size="23px" weight="100">}}
 Our manuscript is currently in peer review.
+We've uploaded a copy of our submission to <a href='https://arxiv.org/abs/2407.11758'>arXiv</a> for previewing [Alas et. al., 2024].
 {{< /typography >}}